RemigiuszDurka/Computational_Gravity/problems.md

 ---

-7. **Implementing the derivation of Reissner-Nordstrom solution**
+6. **Implementing the derivation of Reissner-Nordstrom solution**

     Try to computationally repeat derivations given in [link 1](https://www.researchgate.net/publication/336304500_Reissner-Nordstrom_metric) and [link 2](https://www.diva-portal.org/smash/get/diva2:912393/FULLTEXT01.pdf).
 Try to repeat it for a solution with the cosmological constant.

-    Try to repeat it for a uniform constant electric/magnetic field.
+[Extremly hard (publication level: Try to repeat it for a uniform constant electric/magnetic field :)]

-8. **Friedmann Equations**
+7. **Friedmann Equations**

-    Derive the Friedmann equations directly from Einstein's field equations for a homogeneous and isotropic universe.
-Define in python energy-momentum tensor.
+    Derive the Friedmann equations directly from Einstein's field equations for a homogeneous and isotropic universe (use starting general metric ansatz, and define in python energy-momentum tensor).
 Discuss/visualize the possible solutions $a(t)$ (radiation, dust, cosmological constant, and mixed) and their implications for the evolution of the universe.
 Discuss the energy density, pressure, and equation of state for each component.

-9. **Variational Principle**
+8. **Variational Principle**

-    Show in python how two Firedmann equations come from the variation principle (use N(t) and a(t) to produe value of g, R and Einstein-Hilbert action).
+    Show in python how two Firedmann equations come from the variation principle.
+Hint: use N(t) and a(t) to produe value of g, R and Einstein-Hilbert action.
 Write a markdown note with details of variation of the EM in flat Minkowski space.
 Implement in pyhton FLRW Gravity coupled to the scalar field.

+---

-10. **Lagrangian constructing**
+9. **Lagrangian constructing**

     Compute the curvature scalar, Kretschmann scalar (link: [https://arxiv.org/abs/astro-ph/9912320](https://arxiv.org/abs/astro-ph/9912320)), Euler (Gauss-Bonnet) term, and Pontryagin term separately for the Schwarzschild metric, Reissner-Nordstrom metric, and Kerr metric.
 Compare the values of the [Kretschmann scalar](https://medium.com/@Merrysci/why-kretschmann-scalar-is-important-in-general-relativity-05e58576768e) for these metrics and discuss its physical significance.
 Try to visualize the curvature of spacetime using the Kretschmann scalar.
 For the Schwarzschild case use various coordinate systems.

-11.  **Newtonian limit**

-    Show that the Newtonian limit of the Schwarzschild metric is the Newtonian potential.

-12. **Propose some interesting GR problem** and solve it.
+10. **Propose some interesting GR problem** and solve it.

 ## Additional links: